OUR LADY OF VISITATION SOCCER PROGRAM INFORMATION

 How can I get involved in the soccer program?

 First & foremost all volunteers must complete the Archdiocese Virtus program; which includes fingerprinting, back-ground check and attending a training class.
 If you need additional information you can visit the following website: www.virtus.org/virtus.
-For VIRTUS questions/issues, contact Laura Hampel at Parish office [email protected] There are many ways to be involved with our soccer program.
-We need volunteers to help with coaching, assisting with field preparation; helping with equipment collection/inventory and concession stand duty.
+For VIRTUS questions/issues, contact Laura Hampel at Parish office or [email protected] Additionally, coaches must take a Safe Sport online course and sign a Code of Conduct.
+There are many ways to be involved with our soccer program.
+We need volunteers to help with coaching, assisting with field preparation; and helping with equipment inventory.
 If you are interested in coaching, please sign up on the vacsports.com website when you sign up your child to play soccer.

 Can I request my son/daughter be placed on a certain team?